Services for researchers

-- Cardiff Portal, your gateway to electronic resources, IT services, file sharing and collaboration software, Manage My Publications (quick deposit for ORCA, the institutional research publications repository) and much more;
+- The University intranet.
+Your gateway to electronic resources, IT services, file sharing and collaboration software, Manage My Publications (quick deposit for ORCA, the institutional research publications repository) and much more;

 - Email with off-campus access to staff email and calendar services;

 - Telephone services;